ait-cs-IaaS/koord2ool/README.md

 The LimeSurvey installation should have the plugin [addScriptToQuestion](https://gitlab.com/SondagesPro/QuestionSettingsType/addScriptToQuestion) installed.
+It is, however, not strictly needed.

-You should enable the remote procedure call interface in the administrative settings of LimeSurvey.
+You must enable the remote procedure call interface in the administrative settings of LimeSurvey.
 Take note of the URL where this endpoint is exposed, e.g. `https://limesurvey.example.com/admin/remotecontrol`.
 Export this variable as an environment variable called `VUE_APP_LIMESURVEY_API` during build time.
 **Warning:** setting the value *after* the build will not have any effect.
 This needs to be set during build time.